sc420/pygame-rl/README.md

 ```python
 soccer_env.render()
 ```
 4. Get the screenshot.
 The returned `screenshot` is `bytes` containing R, G, B, and A channel of each pixel in flattened order by default.
-The flattened order is row-major (A row has the same x value) and started from the top-left pixel.
+The flattened order is row-major (A row has the same y value, from left to right) and started from the top-left pixel.
 This step requires the previous step has been called.
 ```
 screenshot = soccer_env.renderer.get_screenshot()
 ```